andrew/ultimate-awesome/README.md

 - [Awesome-instruction-tuning](https://github.com/zhilizju/Awesome-instruction-tuning) - A curated list of awesome instruction tuning datasets, models, papers and repositories.
 - [awesome-ruby-china](https://github.com/liukun-lk/awesome-ruby-china) - A collection of excellent topics.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
-- [awesome](https://github.com/better-auth/awesome) - A curated list of awesome things related to better-auth.
+- [awesome-bulma](https://github.com/aldi/awesome-bulma) - 🎉 A curated list of awesome things related to Bulma CSS Framework.
 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
 - [awesome-embedded-linux](https://github.com/fkromer/awesome-embedded-linux) - A curated list of awesome Embedded Linux resources.
 - [awesome-deep-optics](https://github.com/singer-yang/awesome-deep-optics) - A paper list for deep optics design.